Ben Foster (actor): Personal life

 Foster was in a relationship with German actress Antje Traue, his co-star in the movie Pandorum.
-Traue revealed in an interview that she had moved to Los Angeles and lived with Foster until their relationship ended around 2010.
-Foster began a relationship with actress Robin Wright in early 2012.
-They became engaged in early 2014, but called off their engagement on November 12, 2014.
-Foster and Wright reconciled in early 2015; however, on August 29, 2015, they announced they were ending their second engagement.
+Traue moved to Los Angeles and lived with Foster until their relationship ended around 2010.
+In early 2012, Foster began a relationship with actress Robin Wright.
+They became engaged in early 2014, but called off their engagement in November 2014.
+Foster and Wright reconciled in early 2015.
+In August 2015, they announced they were ending their second engagement.

 In October 2016, Foster announced his engagement to actress Laura Prepon.
 Prepon gave birth to their first child, a daughter, Ella, in August 2017.
 Foster and Prepon married in June 2018.
 Their son was born in February 2020.
 Foster filed for divorce from Prepon on November 12, 2024, citing “irreconcilable differences”.

 After filming of the movie Here ended, five members of the cast and crew, including Foster, got tattooed with the letters T.I.A., which stand for "This is Armenia".
-Foster practices transcendental meditation.
+Foster practices Transcendental Meditation.